 - Aggregator — Be financially strong to help support three other parties in the system.

-The below points aim to explore a plausible model towards the same direction:
+The below points aim to towards the same direction:

 2. Part-Time Delivery Partners